dotnet/docs-maui/docs/migration/renderer-to-handler.md

 The handler is registered with the `ConfigureMauiHandlers` and `AddHandler` method.
 The first argument to the `AddHandler` method is the cross-platform control type, with the second argument being its handler type.

 > [!IMPORTANT]
-> This registration approach avoids Xamarin.Forms' assembly scanning, which was slow and expensive.
+> This registration approach avoids Xamarin.Forms' assembly scanning, which is slow and expensive.

 ## Consume the cross-platform control